Ringaro-Software/thread-link-client/README.md

 ### Admin Client

-The admin client provides methods to interact with CoChaMi's admin endpoints.
+The admin client provides methods to interact with Thread Link's admin endpoints.
 Here's an example of how to use the admin client:

 ```typescript
 import { AdminClient } from 'thread-link';